johnspray74/ALAExample/README.md

 ALA (Abstraction Layered Architecture) always makes it clear what knowledge is needed to understand a given piece of code.

-Knowledge of ALA comes from the Introduction and Chapter 2 of the web site  [(Abstraction Layered Architecture)](abstractionlayeredarchitecture.com)
+Knowledge of ALA comes from the Introduction and Chapter 2 of the web site  [(https://abstractionlayeredarchitecture.com)](abstractionlayeredarchitecture.com)

 In this solution, start with the *application* folder.
 It has Application.pdf and its hand tranlation into code, Application.cs.
 The dependencies only go down the abstraction layers as follows: